Setup Guide#

 source my-env-file.env

-Run the below commands to uninstall just the application components
+Run the commands below to uninstall just the application components.

-./envbuild.sh uninstall --component app --config-file ./my-config.yml
+./envbuild.sh uninstall --tf-binary terraform --component app --config-file ./my-config.yml

-Uninstalling The Whole Setup#
+Uninstalling the Whole Setup#

 Source the correct environment variables file